edthedev/edthedev.github.io/blog/comics.md

 - Deadpool reminds us that Nick Fury's super-power is having super-spy depth perception with only one working eye.
 - Doctor Octopus dates Peter Parker's Aunt May for awhile.
 - ✓ In some universes, Nick Fury - the greatest spy to ever live - increases his bad-assness by looking like Samuel Jackson.
 It's worth noting that comic-book Nick Fury was borrowing Samuel Jackson's likeness many years before the movie version did.
+- Hour Man travels through time on his old time sailing ship.
+- Deadpool kills the Marvel Universe
+- Squirrell Girl beats up the Marvel Universe
+- Both Doctor Hank McCoy and Doctor "Bones" McCoy both answer to Captain Kirk's call for assistance when the X-Men visit the Enterprise

 ## Silly Plot Arcs